 In this digital age, many of us spend a lot of our time in front of screens.
 Whether we’re working hard or hardly working, our eyes are working harder to view these screens, putting us at risk of developing Computer Vision Syndrome (CVS). also known as digital eye strain, this is a relatively new condition that affects millions of people worldwide.

-In recognition of Healthy Vision Month(opens in a new tab), we’ll be talking about what causes Computer Vision Syndrome, its symptoms, how to prevent it, and how it can be treated.
+In recognition of (opens in a new tab), we’ll be talking about what causes Computer Vision Syndrome, its symptoms, how to prevent it, and how it can be treated.
 If you spend a lot of time in front of screens, it’s important to be aware of the symptoms and take steps to prevent or address them.
 With a little bit of effort, you can reduce your risk of developing CVS and keep your eyes healthy.

 What Causes Computer Vision Syndrome?